DyHex/POMWright/docs/intro-to-using-pomwright.md

 The LocatorSchema interface lets us define an object for creating a Locator with any of Playwright's locator methods, I advise you to read the more indepth explanation [here]().

-Now lets add our LocatorSchema, we do this through the `initLocatorSchemas()` method.
+Now lets add our LocatorSchema, we do this through the `initLocatorSchemas()` method, through the POC's `locators` property which it gets from extending BasePage.
+The `locators` property is an instance of the GetLocatorBase class, which handles LocatorSchema management and provides the POC with POMWright's locator methods, see [get-locator-methods-explanation.mb]() for further details.

 ```TS
 // login.page.ts